 What languages are supported in Translated Matching?

-Arabic, Chinese (simplified), Chinese (traditional), Czech, Danish, Dutch, Farsi, Finnish, French, German, Greek, Hebrew, Hungarian, Italian, Japanese, Korean, Norwegian Bokmal, Norwegian Nyorsk, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Thai, and Turkish.
+Albanian, Arabic, Bulgarian, Chinese (simplified), Chinese (traditional), Croatian, Czech, Danish, Dutch, Estonian, Farsi, Finnish, French, German, Greek, Hausa, Hebrew, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Malay, Maltese, Norwegian Bokmal, Norwegian Nyorsk, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Somali, Spanish, Swahili, Swedish, Thai, Turkish, Ukrainian, and Urdu.

 How do I enable Translated Matching for an assignment?

-To use Translated Matching, your administrator must first activate if for your account.
+To use Translated Matching, your administrator must first activate it for your account.

 When you are creating an assignment, you are able to configure several different optional settings.
 One of these options, is the ability to Enable Translated Matching (Beta).
-Choose the Yes option to gain the ability to use Translated Matching with papers submitted to the assignment.
+Choose Yes to use Translated Matching with papers submitted to the assignment.

 How can I view a translated matching report?